vimeo/VimeoUpload/README.md

 #### Obtaining a File URL For a PHAsset

-Use `PHAssetExportSessionOperation` to request an instance of [AVAssetExportSession](https://developer.apple.com/library/prerelease/ios/documentation/AVFoundation/Reference/AVAssetExportSession_Class/index.html) configured for the [PHAsset](https://developer.apple.com/library/prerelease/ios/documentation/Photos/Reference/PHAsset_Class/index.html) that you intend to upload.
+Use VimeoUpload's `PHAssetExportSessionOperation` to request an instance of [AVAssetExportSession](https://developer.apple.com/library/prerelease/ios/documentation/AVFoundation/Reference/AVAssetExportSession_Class/index.html) configured for the [PHAsset](https://developer.apple.com/library/prerelease/ios/documentation/Photos/Reference/PHAsset_Class/index.html) that you intend to upload.
 If the [PHAsset](https://developer.apple.com/library/prerelease/ios/documentation/Photos/Reference/PHAsset_Class/index.html) is in iCloud (i.e. not resident on the device) this will download the [PHAsset](https://developer.apple.com/library/prerelease/ios/documentation/Photos/Reference/PHAsset_Class/index.html) from iCloud.

 ```Swift
     let phAsset = ... // The PHAsset you intend to upload